pierre-cm/galbe/docs/schemas.md

 #### Stream

 Some body request types can be streamed by using `STStream` Schema Type wrapper.
-Streamable Schema Types are `STByteArray`, `STString`, `STUrlForm` and `STMultipartForm`.
+The streamable Schema Types are `STByteArray`, `STString`, `STUrlForm` and `STMultipartForm`.
 This can be usefull to imporve performances in case you have heavy body payloads and you want to perform early validations on the body.

-Let's see a concrete example where that could be usefull.
-Imagine you want a `multipart/form-data` body request that has two properties `username` and `heavyImageFile`.
-In the normal case you would define something like that:
+Let's look at a concrete example where this could be useful.
+Imagine you want a `multipart/form-data` body request that has two properties: `username` and `heavyImageFile`.
+In a normal case, you would define something like this:

 ```ts
 galbe.post(